top of page

 Are we rewarded and punished for what we do?

-If ‘karma’ really does exist, I wish it was a little more obvious.
-It would be great to think that good deeds will be rewarded and bad deeds punished.
-Too often we see criminals getting off scot-free and truly good people never getting a break.
+If ‘karma’ really does exist, I wish it were a little more obvious.
+It would be great to think good deeds will be rewarded and bad deeds punished.
+Too often criminals get off scot-free and truly good people never get a break.
 But maybe karma is just not obvious to us.
 Maybe, at a deeper level (or in another life if you believe in this possibility) what we do will be repaid in ways we are not even aware of.

-In both my novels, karma is clearly at work.
-In The Way Things Fall, it takes fifteen years to catch up with Rachel, the chief protagonist, and to punish her for a cowardly decision she made when she was young.
-In my second novel, In Love With The Night, there are several characters: Ahmed, a man accused of murder, Dominic, a Moroccan hotel owner, Amina, a young girl working at that hotel, Catherine, the daughter of a successful Canadian artist … and many more, all of whom go through a great deal of conflict, weighing their options, fighting with their conscience and often finding it very hard to make good decisions.
-In this story karma works in strange ways, taking unexpected and surprising paths to put things right.
+In all three of my novels, karma is clearly at work.
+In The Way Things Fall, it takes fifteen years to catch up with Rachel, the protagonist, and punish her for a cowardly decision she made when she was young.
+In my second novel, In Love With The Night, karma forces many characters to fight with their conscience and take surprising paths to put things right.

 bottom of page